praxis-live/support/docs/components-audio.md

 ## audio:player

-A mono sample player.
+A stereo sample player.
 Supports looping, in/out points, variable speed.

 Samples are loaded in the background.
 If using the `sample` port to load new samples, make use of the `ready` and `error` ports to track loading.

 The player will not start automatically.
 To get it to start when the audio root is started, use a `core:start-trigger` attached to the play port.

 - **out-1 / out-2** : _AudioOut_
 - **sample** : _Property (empty or resource)_ : audio file